-There are three subspecies of the minke whale; North Atlantic, North Pacific and dwarf minke whale.
+There are three subspecies of the minke whale; North Atlantic, North Pacific, and dwarf minke whale.

 Their color ranges from light to dark brown.
-The moose is massive, measuring from 1.4 to 2.1 m in height and from 2.4 to 3.2 m in length.
+The moose is massive, measuring from 1.4 to 2.1 m in height and 2.4 to 3.2 m in length.
 They weigh from 200 to 700 kg.

-Mountain goats prefer rocky cliffs, slopes and meadows as their habitats.
+Mountain goats prefer rocky cliffs, slopes, and meadows as their habitats.
 Mountain goats prefer the safety of the cliffs to keep them away from predators.
-They spend about seventy five percent of their lives on rocky cliffs.
+They spend about seventy-five percent of their lives on rocky cliffs.

-Due to their northern habitats mountain goats migrate during the winter southwards.
+Due to their northern habitats, mountain goats migrate during the winter southwards.

-The muskox is a hoofed mammal found in Greenland, the Canadian Arctic and parts of Alaska and Canada.
+The muskox is a hoofed mammal found in Greenland, the Canadian Arctic, and parts of Alaska and Canada.

-Muskox are characterized by a thick coat and a strong odor emitted during the seasonal rut by males.
+The muskox is characterized by a thick coat and a strong odor emitted during the seasonal rut by males.
 Both males and females have long and curved horns.